FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/sso.md

 With Secure SSO, the SSO payload is created **server-side** using HMAC authentication and then passed to the widget on the **client**.

 With Secure SSO, the user's account is **completely separate** from the rest of the FastComments user-base.
 This means if we have two partners
 Company A and Company B, each can have an SSO user with the username "Bob".
-This is not possible with **Simple** SSO if emails are provided.

 #### Requirements
 - Some basic knowledge around backend development.